Relintai/pandemonium_engine_docs/03_usage/21_assets_pipeline/04_importing_translations.md

 ## CSV importer

-Pandemonium will treat CSV files as translations by default.
-It will import them and generate one or more compressed translation resource files next to it.
+Unlike Godot, Pandemonium will not treat CSV files as translations by default!

 Importing will also add the translation to the list of translations to load when the game runs, specified in project.pandemonium (or the